-When is comes to barbecuing, this recipe is an absolute classic.
+When is comes to barbecuing in Thailand, this recipe is an absolute classic.
 Pork jowl is a cut that is greatly underappreciated in North America.
 It is a flat, grill-friendly piece of pork that is incredibly flavourful because of the fat that runs through the meat.
-You can find this dish at restaurants that specialize in Isaan or northeastern Thai food, and serve this with some papaya salad and sticky rice and you’re in heaven!
-You can also turn this pork into a “nam tok” salad.
+You can find this dish at restaurants that specialize in Isaan or northeastern Thai food, and serve this with some papaya salad and sticky rice and you're in heaven!

 - 250 g pork jowl (see note)